cado-security/product-help/docs/cado/deploy/aws/iam/aws-kms.md

 ### Debugging KMS IAM Permissions

-You can identify simple permission issues using Cado’s automated health checks.
+You can identify simple permission issues using / Forensic Acquisition and Investigation automated health checks.
 For more detailed debugging, use the [AWS Policy Simulator](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_testing-policies.html) to test policies and identify permission issues.